Aishwaryeahh-cy/EmailSpoofingDetector/README.md

 # 🎣 Phishing URL Detector
-A simple Java program that checks if a URL might be a phishing attempt by scanning for common suspicious keywords.
+A simple Python program that checks if a URL might be a phishing attempt by scanning for common suspicious keywords.
 It scans user-provided URLs for phishing-related terms like login, verify, update, bank, free, and urgent, and warns if any are found.
 This beginner-friendly tool demonstrates Java string handling and basic cybersecurity awareness through a terminal-based interface.
 ## 🚀 How to Run
 Compile with javac PhishingDetector.java and run using java PhishingDetector.
 Enter a URL when prompted to check if it's potentially dangerous.